This walnut cake is slathered in cake cream and packed with crunchy walnuts and tender prunes. A classic Slavic dessert and must try!

 - Toast the Walnut Halves: On a baking sheet lined with parchment paper, bake the walnuts until they turn golden brown and set them aside to cool.

 - Make the Cake Cream: Using a stand mixer or a handheld electric mixer with a whisk attachment, beat the cream cheese and condensed milk together.
 Next, add in extra cold heavy cream and beat until it expands 3 times in volume.

 - Assemble the Cake: Using a serrated knife, slice each sponge cake into two layers.
 To assemble the cake, place one layer on a serving plate.
 Top it with white cream and dried plums.
-Next, add on the second layer and spread it with cacao cake cream and walnuts, followed by the third layer with white cream and dried plums.
+Next, add on the second layer and spread it with cream and walnuts, followed by the third layer with white cream and dried plums.
 Finally, top the cake with the final layer.

-- Frost the Cake: Using the remaining cacao cake cream, frost the entire outside of the cake.
+- Frost the Cake: Using the remaining cake cream, frost the entire outside of the cake.
 Next, decorate the sides and top of the cake with the remaining chopped walnuts.

 - Refrigerate the Cake: Allow the cake to refrigerate overnight.
 Allow the cake to refrigerate overnight.
 Now it’s time to enjoy a slice of cake with friends and family!

 Below, find a couple of tips and tricks to help you make the best walnut cake with prunes.